aonufrei/threads-docs/threads.md

 */
 ```

-The threads in cached thread pools are creating dynamically if needed.
+The threads in `CachedThreadPool` are creating dynamically if needed.

-You can use `shutdownNow()` method to stop all threads in a pool (this method calls `interrupt()` for all threads).
+You can use the `shutdownNow()` method to stop all the threads in a pool (this method calls `interrupt()` for all threads).

-Also, the usage of executor allows you to perform a task that returns a response.
-In order to create such task, you need to implement a `Callable` interface and provide it to the `submit()` method.
+The usage of an executor also allows you to perform a task that returns a response.
+In order to create such a task, you need to implement a `Callable` interface and provide it to the `submit()` method.
 This method returns a `Future` object, that can be used to get response from the thread using `get()` method.
-If the thread is still executing, `get()` method will pause the current thread until the response will be formed.
+If the thread is still executing, the `get()` method will pause the current thread until the response is formed.

-Here is the example:
+Here is an example:

 ```java
 public class ExecutorsWithResponseUsageExample {